 So, with that, here’s a short list of some services that you need to be using while studying with us.

 Going to the doctor is never fun, and rarely cheap.
 Your health is your wealth and all that but you won’t have any wealth if you have to visit the doctor a lot.
-Luckily, we’re sound and have two medical centres in DIT.
+Luckily, we’re sound and have two medical centres in TU Dublin.
 One is located in Aungier Street and the other is in Bolton street.
-General Consultations with the Doctors and Nurses at the DIT Student Health Centres are free and we also offer an array of specialized services at low cost.
+General Consultations with the Doctors and Nurses at the TU Dublin Student Health Centres are free and we also offer an array of specialized services at low cost.